 - arrange for someone to drive you home

 Just before the procedure, you’ll change into a hospital gown.
 Your doctor will give you a sedative through an intravenous (IV) line to help you relax.

-There are three main types of liver biopsies:
+There are three basic types of liver biopsies.

-The kind of anesthesia your doctor gives you will depend on which type of liver biopsy he or she performs.
+The kind of anesthesia your doctor gives you will depend on which type of liver biopsy they perform.
 The percutaneous and transjugular biopsies use local anesthesia, meaning that only the affected area is numbed.
-Laparoscopic biopsies require general anesthesia, so you will be in a deep, painless sleep during the procedure.
+Laparoscopic biopsies require general anesthesia, so you’ll be in a deep, painless sleep during the procedure.

 When your biopsy is complete, any incision wounds will be closed with stitches and properly bandaged.
 You will typically have to lie in bed for a few hours after the procedure while doctors monitor your vital signs.

-Once you receive approval from your healthcare provider, you are free to go home.
-According to the National Institute of Diabetes, Digestive and Kidney Diseases, you should take it easy and rest for the next 24 hours.
+Once you receive approval from your doctor, you are free to go home.
+You should take it easy and rest for the next 24 hours.
 However, you should be able to get back to your normal life after a few days.
-(NIDDK)

 After the tissue sample is taken, it will be sent to a laboratory for testing.
 This could take up to a few weeks.

 When the results are back, your doctor will call you or ask you in for a follow-up appointment to share the results.
 Once a diagnosis is reached, your doctor will discuss any recommend treatment plans or next steps with you.